Lack of Safe Space for Children

-Coexistence of Elderly & Children
+Isolation of Elderly

 Synergetic effect through coexistence